-According to the program’s website, Arts Matter is an eight-week curriculum designed specifically for students in third through fifth grade.
-The instructors for Arts Matter teach lessons right in the classroom, integrating lecture style teaching with hands-on training for a total learning experience about the greatest artists and works of art in history.
-Students are able to take fundamentals of art and apply them to a wide range of subjects, including social studies, science and language arts.
-The program also provides training for teachers, to help them integrate arts studies in their classrooms.
+According to the program’s website, Arts Matter is an eight-week curriculum designed specifically for third through fifth-grade students.
+The instructors for Arts Matter teach lessons right in the classroom, integrating lecture-style teaching with hands-on training for a total learning experience about history's most significant artists and works.
+Students can apply art fundamentals to various subjects, including social studies, science, and language arts.
+The program also provides training for teachers to help them integrate arts studies in their classrooms.

-According to the website for the Los Angeles Unified School District, Arts Matter is the first program of its kind in the district.
-The program partners with local artists, businesses and cultural institutions to launch a public art campaign that helps schools in the district focus on the importance of art education.
+According to the Los Angeles Unified School District website, Arts Matter is the district's first program of its kind.
+The program partners with local artists, businesses, and cultural institutions to launch a public art campaign that helps schools in the district focus on the importance of art education.
 The curriculum for Arts Matter aligns with California Visual and Performing Arts standards and other areas of district curriculum.

 About the L.A.
 Fund

 The L.A.
 Fund website reports that budget cuts in the Los Angeles Unified School District have forced the district to make major cuts in arts programs at the elementary school level.
-Within four short years, this district has gone from leading the pack nationally in arts instruction to a district struggling to piece together any type of instruction in the arts for its younger students.
-Even in a location where arts and entertainment are a primary industry, the schools are failing to train up students in these local industries.
+Within four short years, this district has gone from leading the pack nationally in art instruction to a district struggling to piece together any instruction in the arts for its younger students.
+Even in a location where arts and entertainment are primary industries, the schools fail to train students in these local industries.

 With the grant from the L.A.
 Fund, the hope is that a focus on the arts will return to L.A. schools.
 With a large picture in view, this organization hopes to raise awareness, appreciation, and training in the arts that will take L.A. students far into the future.